The Joy of Kayaking on Lake Simcoe for a Day

 Fresh air, I’m alive.

-Honestly, I have no idea how long we were out for but I will say the paddle back was a hell of a lot longer than I thought it was going to be.
+Honestly, I have no idea how long we were out kayaking for.
+What I will say is the paddle back was a hell of a lot longer than I thought it was going to be.
 I could feel the muscles in my traps filling with blood and in spite of feeling unpleasant, it made my soul sing.
 I needed the exercise.

-made that clear.
 So far, I’ve tried Miracle Alien Cookies, Girl guide, Tuna, Lemon Kush, his Hash plant and Northern Lights.
 They’re all great, but Best Taste goes to Girl Guide.
 Kick you in the teeth goes to his Hash Plant, and I’m writing this and being all creative on the Alien.
-Those three are the authors top three picks from the ones I’ve tried…with three more strains left to smoke.
+Those three are the authors top three picks from the ones I’ve tried…with three more strains left.

 All in all a great way to spend the day and dampen that longing in my soul to escape for a little while longer.
 Soon I'll be on the road again.
 My first road trip should be Dyers Bay with a buddy and the dogs before I really take off.
 My baby still starts on the first turn of the key.